 The Program was designed to originate or acquire eligible loans that provide for an upfront benefit or a reduction of the interest rate during repayment.
 Substantially all of the eligible loans in the Program are eligible for an upfront benefit or reduction of interest rate during repayment when certain timely payment conditions are met.
-The Program provides for a 1% interest rate reduction throughout repayment on all financed eligible loans initially disbursed from May 1, 1995 and prior to May 1, 1999.
-This benefit is forfeited only if the borrower consolidates or defaults.
-For all eligible loans initially disbursed from May 1, 1999 through June 30, 2008, the Program offered a 3% interest rate reduction during repayment if the borrower met certain timely payment requirements.
-This benefit is forfeited if the borrower consolidates, defaults or becomes delinquent.
+The Program provides for a 1% interest rate reduction throughout standard repayment on all financed eligible loans initially disbursed from May 1, 1995 and prior to May 1, 1999.
+This benefit is forfeited only if the borrower consolidates or defaults or changes from standard repayment.
+For all eligible loans initially disbursed from May 1, 1999 through June 30, 2008, the Program offered a 3% interest rate reduction during standard repayment if the borrower met certain timely payment requirements.
+This benefit is forfeited if the borrower consolidates, defaults or becomes delinquent or changes from standard repayment.